'As soon as I hit the button to close the door, it hit'

 “The power company worked on a couple of poles for five or six hours,” he said.

-Ehler said he thought it was a tornado that hit by the looks of the debris, but “it will probably be classified as straight-line” winds.
+Ehler said he thought it was a tornado that hit by the looks of the debris.

 Ehler knows what a tornado can do.
-The one that damaged a part of Gifford in November 2013 first touched down an eighth of a mile from Ehler Brothers.
+The one that raked through Gifford in November 2013 first touched down an eighth of a mile away from Ehler Brothers.